Unique Protagonist Asset

 - In the text-based RPG Mobile Armored Marine, you are the only person with Powered Armor on your mission.

-- In 'Conception II: Children of the Seven Stars, The Hero has the ability to generate a power ether field.
+- In 'Conception 2 Children Of The Seven Stars, The Hero has the ability to generate a power ether field.
 This allows him to lead a team into the Labyrinth to hunt the source of the monsters.
 Before he was around, the Disciples were forced to wait outside the labyrinths and kill monsters as they came out.

 - Aidan's Bullet Time effect is also unique to him.
 In-universe, it represents his quick reflexes.